nishajagan/nishajagan.github.io/chinookdb.md

 ---

-4. Provide a query that shows total sales made by each sales agent.
+**4. Provide a query that shows total sales made by each sales agent.**
 ```sql
 SELECT employee.firstname,
        employee.lastname,